Office hours: Tuesday, 12:00 pm - 14:00 pm

 maria.donnarumma@unint.eu

-The Digital Marketing and Export address of the Master's Degree in International Economics and Management (LM-77) responds to the strong demand for professional figures specialized in the development and implementation of marketing and sales strategies aimed at international markets and based on the use of the digital channel, in the knowledge that digital media and e-commerce represent and will increasingly represent in the future the main means for communication and access to foreign markets.
-According to Statista data, the value of global e-commerce is expected to reach 8,15 billion dollars in 2026 (from approximately 5,1 billion in 2021), while overall investments in digital communication through social media exceeded 2024 billion dollars in 234 (compared to 97 in 5) with a projection of further growth exceeding 2019 billion in 345.
+The Master’s degree course in Economics and International Management – Digital Marketing and Export Curriculum (LM-77) addresses the strong demand for professionals specialised in developing and implementing marketing and sales strategies for international markets and based on the use of the digital channel , in the awareness that digital media and e-commerce represent and will increasingly represent in the future the main channel for communication and access to foreign markets.
+According to Statista data, the value of global e-commerce is set to reach USD 8,15 billion in 2026 (up from around USD 5,1 billion in 2021), while total investments in digital communication through social media exceeded USD 2024 billion in 234 (up from USD 97 billion in 5) with a projection of further growth to over USD 2019 billion in 345.

-In this perspective, the study plan combines knowledge of the functioning mechanisms of international markets with theoretical and practical skills regarding the international marketing, the digital communicationsocial media management, e-commerce and'digital innovation.
-The lectures are complemented by seminars and in-depth meetings on the most recent developments in new media, with the help of cases and company testimonials.
+In this perspective, the curriculum combines knowledge of the workings of international markets with theoretical and practical expertise in international marketing, the digital communication, social media management, e-commerce anddigital innovation.
+The lectures are complemented by seminars and meetings on the latest developments in new media, with the help of case studies and corporate testimonials.

-The educational structure of the course also includes laboratory activities focused on the use of artificial intelligence in the production and management of web content (content management), on digital advertising and on the analysis of corporate web reputation through the use of sentiment analysis techniques.
-In addition, students will acquire a solid linguistic preparation, thanks to teaching delivered in English and the presence of 5 business language laboratories (English, French, Spanish, Russian and Chinese).
+The structure of the Course includes laboratories focused on the use of artificial intelligence in the production and management of web content (content management), on digital advertising and on the analysis of corporate web reputation through the use of sentiment analysis techniques.
+Students will also acquire solid language training, thanks to the presence of numerous courses taught in English and 5 laboratories on languages for business (Chinese, French, English, Russian and Spanish).

-Thanks to UNINT's innovative teaching formula, students can follow the lessons both in the classroom and in live streaming through the UNINT Everywhere platform.
+Thanks to UNINT's innovative teaching formula, students can attend both in-presence and live-stream lectures through the UNINT Everywhere platform.

-Access to the degree course is free, with a non-selective interview to verify the initial requirements.
-In consideration of the characteristics of the study plan and the type of outgoing profile, the major is aimed primarily at students who have obtained a three-year degree in the fields of economics, languages, cultural mediation, public relations and communication.
+Admission to the Degree course is free, with a non-selective interview to verify the initial requirements.
+In consideration of the characteristics of the courses and the type of professional profile for which students are trained, the Curriculum is mainly aimed at students who have obtained a Bachelor's degree in the fields of economics, languages, cultural mediation, public relations and communication.

-The Digital Marketing and Export specialization trains graduates capable of entering positions of responsibility in the function marketing ed export management of companies operating in all sectors that already use or are about to use the digital channel to create and manage relationships with their customers on a global scale.
-In particular, they may be classified as digital marketing manager, digital export managersocial media managere-commerce managersweb designerweb analysts e communications managers.
-Graduates will also be able to carry out consultancy activities within web agencies and digital marketing companies or start an independent profession in this field.
+The Digital Marketing and Export Curriculum trains graduates to enter positions of responsibility in the marketing ed export management function of companies operating in all sectors that are already using or are about to use the digital channel to build and manage relationships with their customers on a global scale.
+In particular, they can be employed as digital marketing managers, digital export managers, social media managers, e-commerce managers, web designers, web analysts e communications managers.
+Graduates will also be able to work as consultants within web agencies and digital marketing companies or start a self-employed profession in this field.

-Thanks to the skills acquired during the course, at the end of the course the students will be able to:
+Thanks to the skills acquired during their studies, at the end of the Course students will be able to:

-• develop, also thanks to the contribution of artificial intelligence, web content for the valorization of products and brands at national and international level;
+- develop, also with the help of artificial intelligence, web content for the enhancement of products and brands nationally and internationally;

-• evaluate the performance of digital marketing actions and analyze the web reputation of products and brands on an international scale.
+- evaluate the performance of digital marketing actions and analyse the web reputation of products and brands on an international scale.

 UNINT is a partner of leading international academic associations that promote the adoption of quality standards of excellence in educational and scientific activities.

-In particular, for its recognized quality requirements in linguistic training, the Department of International Humanities and Social Sciences is among the four Italian members of the YOU ARE CHOSEN (Conférence Internationale Permanente d'Instituts Universitaires de Traducteurs et Interprètes) and the Master's Degree in Interpreting and Translation (LM-94) is part of the network EMT (European Master's in Translation) promoted by the European Commission.
-Furthermore, UNINT is a member of the AACSB – Business education alliance and has started the accreditation procedure for its degree courses in the business sector.
+Due to its recognised quality requirements in language training, the Department of International Humanities and Social Sciences is among the four Italian members of CIUTI (Conférence Internationale Permanente d'Instituts Universitaires de Traducteurs et Interprètes) and its Master's degree course in Interpreting and Translation (LM-94) is part of the EMT network EMT (European Master's in Translation) promoted by the European Commission.
+Moreover, UNINT is a member of AACSB – Business Education Alliance and has started the accreditation procedure for its degree courses in the area of economics and business.

-Finally, in the context of activities related to quality assurance, since 2021 UNINT has been certified in accordance with the legislation UNI EN ISO 9001: 2015 for "Teaching, training, research and third mission activities" certifying the correct definition and execution of the processes implemented within the University.
+Finally, in the field of quality assurance-related activities, since 2021 UNINT has been certified in accordance with UNI EN ISO 9001: 2015 for "Teaching, training, research and third mission activities", attesting to the correct definition and execution of the processes implemented within the University.

-The educational path of the Master's Degree in International Economics and Management - Digital Marketing and Export major is structured in such a way as to provide solid knowledge and tools on the following topics over the course of the two years of study:
+The training pathway of the Degree course in Economics and International Management - Digital Marketing and Export is structured in such a way as to provide solid knowledge and tools of the following topics over the two years of study:

-• the foundations of digital communication and techniques web content processing through the help of new artificial intelligence systems;
+- the fundamentals of digital communication and techniques for web content processing through the help of new artificial intelligence systems;

 Digital skills and laboratories

-The professionalizing profile of the study plan is perfected by the presence of in-depth thematic laboratories focused on the main skills related to the exit profiles of the Degree Course: the Digital Content Management and AI Laboratory, the Web Reputation and Sentiment Analysis Laboratory (developed with ISTAT teachers), the Digital Advertising Laboratory (developed with Google Italy teachers) and the Virtual Reality and Metaverse Laboratory: Store Design & Management, carried out with the aid of latest-generation viewers.
+The professional profile of the curriculum is enhanced by the presence of in-depth thematic laboratories focused on the main skills related to the exit profiles of the Degree course: the Laboratory on Digital content management and Artificial intelligence, the Laboratory on Web reputation and Sentiment analysis (developed in collaboration with lecturers from ISTAT), the Laboratory on Digital advertising (developed in collaboration with lecturers from Google Italy) and the Laboratory on virtual reality and metaverse: store design & management, delivered with the aid of state-of-the-art headsets.

 Language training and certifications

-Graduates of the Course will develop solid skills related to intercultural communication, thanks to the presence of numerous courses taught in English.
-The study plan also includes:
+Graduates of the Degree course will develop solid intercultural communication skills thanks to the presence of numerous courses delivered in English.
+The curriculum also includes:

-• 6 CFU dedicated to business English, with the possibility of choosing between a basic course and an advanced course in English for ICT;
+- 6 ECTS dedicated to business English, with the possibility to choose between a basic course and an advanced course in English for ICT;

-• mandatory attendance at a Business Language Lab chosen from the following languages: Chinese, French, English, Russian and Spanish.
+- mandatory attendance of a Laboratory on Language for business with the possibility to choose among the following languages: Chinese, French, English, Russian and Spanish.

 academic year 2025/2026

-This page contains information about programs for students planning to begin their academic career in the fall of 2025.
-The information is updated as of the date of publication, but some changes may be necessary.
+This page contains information about programmes for students who intend to start their academic career in autumn 2025.
+The information is up to date at the date of publication, although some changes may be necessary.

-You can consult the complete teaching programs for the last two academic semesters.
-The attention that the University reserves for the evolution of the subjects studied and the dynamic needs of the world of work is the basis of the potential variations in the programs.
+You can consult the complete teaching programmes for the last two academic semesters.
+Potential variations in the programmes are determined by the University's attention to the developments in the subjects studied and the dynamic needs of the world of work.

 ECTS